Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I think if ICE is confronted with a little Norwegian grandma and a guy named Jose who doesn't speak a lick of English and they're trying to pick up illegals, probably go for Jose, right?

 That's not what the racial is.
-Is that a racial profiler?
-Technically, that's probably racial profile.
+Is that racial profile?
+Technically, that's probably racial profiles.

 That's not what I'm talking about.
 You can go to extreme examples.